-If an unsafe or hazardous condition is found to exist on the customer's premises, or if the use of water by apparatus, appliances, equipment or otherwise is found to be detrimental or damaging to the District or its customers, the service may be shut off without notice.
+If an unsafe or hazardous condition, including cross-connection hazards as outlined in § 2.16.3, is found to exist on the customer's premises, or if the use of water by apparatus, appliances, equipment, or otherwise is found to be detrimental or damaging to the District or its customers, the service may be shut off without notice.
 The District will notify the customer immediately of the reasons for the discontinuance and the corrective action to be taken by the customer before the service can be restored.